 Raymond West is the premiere warehouse automation supplier in the Las Vegas Valley.
 To speak with an automation expert, give us a call today at (702) 651-6480.

 Across the West, warehouse space is priced at an all-time premium.
-Online E-com operations have put tremendous pressure on inventory and as a result, leasing costs in many areas have risen by double digits in recent years, especially in Los Angeles, the Inland Empire and Orange County.
+Online E-com operations have put tremendous pressure on inventory and as a result, leasing costs in many areas have risen by double digits in recent years, especially in the Las Vegas Valley.

 As storage costs climb, it's imperative to make sure that you're using your facility space in the most efficient manner possible.
 For smart warehouse managers, that means increasing density and automating everything that can be mechanized.